Regardless of whether you’re a single mom, stay-at-home mom, or a working mom — raising kids isn’t cheap!

 An easy way to slash your budget is traveling cheaply.
 And no, we don’t mean traveling overseas for a luxurious vacation.
 We mean your everyday travel.

 First, start with a reliable, cheap vehicle.
 You don’t need a brand new SUV or minivan for school drop-offs!
-Finding a used car on a budget is easy, it just takes a little more effort.
+Finding a used car on a budget is easy, it just takes a little more effort to find great quality Pre Owned Ford Vehicles or some other used vehicles.

 Once you find a used vehicle in your budget, make sure to perform regular maintenance to extend its lifespan.